ryansummerscripts/UAD-Plugins-Tool/README.md

 # UAD-Plugins-Tool
-UAD Plugins Tool is a basic shell script to use in macOS's Terminal.app.
+UAD Plugins Tool is a basic shell script that runs in macOS's Terminal.app.
 Its purpose is to delete all unused/unwanted AAX, AU, VST, & VST3 UAD plugins as well as their PDF manuals and the UAD uninstaller.